 Before describing proof certificates in more specifics, we fix the language of formulas and inference rules that will hopefully allow a wide range of logics and proofs to be encoded naturally.
-In fact, Church's Simple Theory of Types (STT) [12] provides a syntactic framework for unifying propositional, first-order, and higher-order logics.
+In fact, Church's Simple Theory of Types (STT) [13] provides a syntactic framework for unifying propositional, first-order, and higher-order logics.
 Such formulas allow quantification at all higher-order types which in turns allows for rich forms of abstractions to be encoded.
 This framework also comes with an elegant and powerful mechanism for binding, quantification, and substitution by its incorporation of the simply typed λ -calculus into its equational theory.
 A remarkable feature of STT is that by making simple syntactic restrictions to the types of constants, one can restrict STT to propositional logic or to (multisorted) first-order logic.
 It is also immediate to add to formulas modal, fixed point, and choice operators.
 This choice of a framework for specifying formulas is not only one of the oldest such frameworks but also a common choice in several modern theorem proving systems.

-Our approach to proofs of formulas depart from the simplistic setting of Church's original proposal where Axioms 1-6 described the logical core of higherorder logic and the remaining axioms enable mathematical theories by introducing extensionality, infinity, and choice.
-Instead, we mix Church's approach to formulas, bindings, and λ -calculus with the sequent calculus proofs provided by Gentzen for classical and intuitionistic logics [15] and by Girard for linear logic [16].
-In particular, the LKU proof system of Liang and the author [23] appears to be appropriate framework for specifying proofs in classical, intuitionistic, and linear logic.

-For the rest of this paper, we shall then assume that we will be using a single language of logical formulas (namely, STT) and a single framework for describing proofs (LKU).
+Our approach to proofs of formulas departs from the simplistic setting of Church's original proposal where Axioms 1-6 described the logical core of higherorder logic and the remaining axioms enable mathematical theories by introducing extensionality, infinity, and choice.
+Instead, we mix Church's approach to formulas, bindings, and λ -calculus with the sequent calculus proofs provided by Gentzen for classical and intuitionistic logics [16] and by Girard for linear logic [17].
+For the rest of this paper, we shall assume that we will be using a single language of logical formulas (namely, STT) and a single framework for describing proofs (Gentzen style sequents).
 We shall not, however, assume that the reader is intimately familiar with either of these two formalisms.

-It is worth noting that we are not proposing to use the LF framework for specifying logics [18].
-While LF can accommodate essentially the same formulas as Church's STT, the design of LF fixes a particular proof system (natural deduction for intuitionistic logic) which appears to lacks the kind of flexibility that we shall introduce in the next section.
+It is worth noting that we are not proposing to use the LF framework [19] for specifying proof systems and proofs.
+While LF can easily accommodate the formulas of Church's STT, the design of LF as a dependently typed λ -calculus fixes a particular proof structure, namely, natural deduction for intuitionistic logic.
+We shall use the flexibility of the sequent calculus to allow many different forms of proof to be performed without the necessity of encoding them as any particular kind of term structure.